 The houses at nos.
 19 and 33 are Non-contributory.
+After assessment of this precinct, the interwar house at 23 Ardmillan Road was demolished.
 All other houses are Contributory.

 Add to the Heritage Overlay with the following Heritage Place description: